sandialabs/pvOps/docs/pages/moduleguides/timeseries.rst

 * Linear: a high flexibility linear regression model.

-Additionally, the ability to generate expected energy via IEC standards is implemented in the :py:mod:`~pvops.timeseries.models.iec` module.
+Additionally, the ability to generate expected energy via IEC standards (iec 61724-1) is implemented in the :py:mod:`~pvops.timeseries.models.iec` module.

 An example of usage can be found in